DomVinyard/auth0-react-node-ts/README.md

 ### My app doesn't work when it's deployed

 You have deployed your app to Netlify or Vercel but it throws an error when it tries to fetch the token?
-This is because you haven't told Auth0 where your application is deployed to.
-Login to [Auth0](https://manage.auth0.com) and open up your Auth0 Application.
+This is because you haven't told Auth0 where your application is deployed.
+Login to [Auth0](https://manage.auth0.com) and edit your Auth0 Application.
 In Quick Start Step 2 we set `Allowed Callback URLs` and `Allowed Web Origins` to be:

 ```
 http://localhost:3000, https://add_production_url_here_once_deployed.com
 ```

-Edit both of these fields to replace `https://add_production_url_here_once_deployed.com` with the URL of your deployed app (aka `https://myapp.netlify.com`).
+Edit both of these fields and replace `https://add_production_url_here_once_deployed.com` with the URL of your deployed app (aka `https://myapp.netlify.com`).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTM3ODk4ODcsMTk5OTAzMjEzOCwtMT
+eyJoaXN0b3J5IjpbMTkwNjk3MDU0OSwxOTk5MDMyMTM4LC0xOT
-k5OTY3MTk1MSwxNzc4ODczNTY4LC0xOTU0MjAzNzc5LC04MTM3
+k5NjcxOTUxLDE3Nzg4NzM1NjgsLTE5NTQyMDM3NzksLTgxMzc4
-ODQ5MzksLTE2ODI3NTE4ODgsLTY5OTYxNDQxOCwtMjA5OTA1OT
+NDkzOSwtMTY4Mjc1MTg4OCwtNjk5NjE0NDE4LC0yMDk5MDU5OD
-gwNl19
+A2XX0=
 -->